gsamokovarov/web-console/README.markdown

 ### Changing the colors is broken.

-Some of the style sheets may be cached.
-Run `rake tmp:cache:clear` to clear it up.
+Some of the style sheets may be cached on the file system.
+Run `rake tmp:cache:clear` to clear those up.

   [Docker]: http://www.docker.io/
   [Puma]: http://puma.io/